Trade directory · Mesa metro · Arizona

 Pass trade examination

-Schedule and pass the electrical trade exam covering NEC, Arizona electrical codes, and safety requirements.
-Exam fee is $80 and requires 70% passing score.
+Schedule and pass electrical trade exam covering NEC, Arizona electrical codes, and trade practices.
+70% passing score required.

 03/06